- Faculty & Staff

 Your people will wrestle with grief, depression, and anxiety.
 They will face parenting issues, marital struggles, and vocational difficulties.
 They will come to you with all sorts of crises: addictions, pornography, spousal abuse, eating disorders, and suicidal thoughts, to name a few.
 How will you bring all that you know about the Scriptures and the Christian life to bear as you deal with God’s hurting people?

-For those who wish to pursue the Master of Arts in Marriage and Family Therapy (MFTC) in addition to the MDIV degree, the two degrees can be done together in 147 credit hours.
-That’s an additional 41 hours over the 106-hour MDIV degree with a Counseling Emphasis.
+For those who wish to pursue the Master of Arts in Marriage & Family Therapy and Counseling (MFTC) in addition to the MDIV degree, the two degrees can be done together in 147 credit hours.
+That’s an additional 41 hours over the 106-hour MDIV degree with a counseling emphasis.
 These two programs can be done together over the span of four years.

 The addition of the MFTC degree enables you to hone your counseling skills—you complete 500 hours of actual face-to-face counseling and 100 hours of professional supervision of your counseling—and it also equips you to be licensed as a Licensed Professional Counselor (LPC) and as a Licensed Marriage and Family Therapist (LMFT).
 Adding the MFTC degree provides a more thoroughgoing understanding of how people work and the opportunity to put that understanding into practice.
 These additional tools will give you greater confidence as you engage in counseling in pastoral ministry.

 As a side benefit, we have found that our dual degree graduates are often our best preachers upon graduation.
 Why?
 They have spent 500 hours in clinic coming alongside the downcast and brokenhearted and gently and lovingly applying Scripture for growth in grace.
 It is a powerful environment for learning sermon application.